Senate struggles on final passage of $1.7 trillion spending bill

 Democratic Sen. Chris Coons of Delaware told reporters Wednesday night the omnibus bill is "hanging on by a thread."

 The Senate adjourned at 2 a.m.
-Thursday, and Senate Majority Leader Chuck Schumer said in brief remarks he believes the two sides are nearing an agreement to complete work on the package quickly.
+Thursday.
+Several hours later, when Senate Majority Leader Chuck Schumer reconvened the chamber, he said in brief remarks the two sides are nearing an agreement to complete work on the package quickly.

+"We're getting ever closer to reaching an agreement, but we're still not there," he said.

 The Senate's consideration of the mammoth measure began hours after its text, spanning more than 4,100 pages, was unveiled by appropriations leaders in both chambers early Tuesday morning.
 The culmination of months of bipartisan, bicameral negotiations, the legislation funds federal agencies through fiscal year 2023, which ends Sept.
 30.